About the Book

 - Medications, therapies, lifestyle changes, and self-help techniques to get your life back to normal.

-- How to help a loved one with bipolar while maintaining your own mental health.
+- Guidance for helping a loved one with bipolar while maintaining your own mental health.

-- How to plan ahead for a crisis to expedite and improve the outcome.
+- Suggestions to plan ahead for a crisis to expedite and improve the outcome.

-- What to do if hospitalization is necessary.
+- Insight on what to do if hospitalization is necessary.

-- How to tell when your child needs help and steps to take to ensure your child receives the best diagnosis and treatment.
+- Steps to take to ensure your child receives the best diagnosis and treatment.

-- Ten Ways to Help the Bipolar Community
+- Ten Ways to Help a Loved One with Bipolar Disorder

 Where to order